OctoGeeks/dotnet-actions-toolkit/README.md

 To use this in your project get the [latest version from NuGet.org](https://www.nuget.org/packages/DotnetActionsToolkit/)

-TODO: Link to dotnet-action-template repo for guidance on how to build dotnet actions
+For guidance on creating dotnet based custom actions, there is a [template repo](https://github.com/OctoGeeks/dotnet-action-template) available

 # Porting Status